ShaharPrishMSFT/Zod/procedures/git-proc-live-prompt.md

 2. **Cut the full step body** from *Current Step Bodies* and paste it verbatim into `prompt.archive.md`, preserving the original numbering.
 3. Add a one‑line summary of the step to *COMPLETED‑STEP SUMMARIES* (above).
 4. Keep the *Technical Index* capped at 10 items by dropping the least valuable entry.
+5. **All commits must include a message starting with `Step X complete:` and a contextual description of what changed.**

 ---